-How to test yourself for HIV
+[WATCH] How to test for HIV at home

 In July, the WHO prequalified its first DIY HIV diagnostic, OraSure Technologies Inc’s OraQuick HIV self-test.
 WHO prequalification of medicines, vaccines and diagnostics plays an important role in helping to expand their use by allowing countries that might not have national regulatory bodies to rest assured that these WHO-approved products are safe.